Data-driven material identification in micromorphic continua: Data-driven computational mechanics for generalized continua

 This system must be solved for the primary fields, $\bm{u}\in\mathrm{H}^1(\Omega;\mathbb{R}^n)$ and $\bm{\rchi}\in\mathrm{H}^1(\Omega;\mathbb{R}^{n\times n})$, subject to boundary conditions $\bm{u}=\bar{\bm{u}}$ on $\Gamma^u_\mathrm{D}$ and $\bm{\rchi}=\bar{\bm{\rchi}}$ on $\Gamma^\rchi_\mathrm{D}$.

-\subsection{Constitutive behavior}
+\subsubsection{Constitutive behavior}

-At this point, employing a traditional modeling approach requires closure relations between the generalized stresses and the conjugate generalized strains, i.e., a mapping $(\eps,\gam,\zet)\mapsto \{\sig,\btau,\bmu\}(\eps,\gam,\zet)$, a far from trivial requirement given the high-dimensional phase space.
-Indeed, even when assuming isotropic elasticity, micromorphic theories of degree one may require up to 18 parameters\md of course, this general model is often simplified by means of kinematic assumptions, yielding reduced theories such as the micropolar model (with $\bm\rchi$ purely skew-symmetric)~\cite{cosserat1909}, the microstrain model (with $\bm\rchi$ purely symmetric)~\cite{forest2006}, or the relaxed micromorphic model (replacing $\nabla\bm{\rchi}$ with the curvature part $\mathrm{curl}\,\bm{\rchi}$)~\cite{neff2014}.
-Still, as discussed thoroughly in the data-driven literature for both Cauchy~\cite{kirchdoerfer2016,stainier2019model} and generalized~\cite{karapiperis2021b,ulloa2024} continua, material behavior is, in principle, only known through an empirical dataset, be it experimental or from high-fidelity lower-scale simulations.
-Such data may not be accurately represented by a closed-form model with predefined functional form and material parameters, particularly for complex material behavior.
+At this point, employing a traditional modeling approach requires closure relations between the generalized stresses and the conjugate generalized strains, i.e., a mapping $(\eps,\gam,\zet)\mapsto \{\sig,\btau,\bmu\}(\eps,\gam,\zet)$, a far-from-trivial requirement given the high-dimensional phase space.
+Indeed, even for isotropic elasticity, first-order micromorphic theories may require up to 18 parameters\md of course, this general model is often simplified by means of kinematic assumptions, yielding reduced theories such as the micropolar model (with $\bm\gamma$ purely skew-symmetric)~\cite{cosserat1909}, the microstrain model (with $\bm\gamma$ purely symmetric)~\cite{forest2006}, or the relaxed micromorphic model (replacing $\nabla\bm{\rchi}$ with the curvature part $\mathrm{curl}\,\bm{\rchi}$)~\cite{neff2014}.
+Still, as discussed in the data-driven literature for both Cauchy~\cite{kirchdoerfer2016,stainier2019model} and generalized~\cite{karapiperis2021b,ulloa2024} continua, material behavior is, in principle, only known through an empirical dataset, be it experimental or from high-fidelity lower-scale simulations.
+Such data may not be accurately represented by a closed-form model with a predefined functional form and material parameters, particularly for complex material behavior.

 To address this problem in the context of generalized continua, we have recently presented a data-driven approach to micromorphic mechanics~\cite{ulloa2024}, where we assume that the material response is encoded in an empirical dataset in terms of generalized stress--strain coordinates $\{(\eps,\gam,\zet),(\sig,\btau,\bmu)\}$.
 Such data is employed directly to solve the fundamental equations~\eqref{eq:epsilon}--\eqref{eq:zeta} and~\eqref{eq:eqsig}--\eqref{eq:eqmu} in BVPs without resorting to a constitutive model.
-However, the study considered synthetic data for proof-of-concept simulations, leaving the open question of whether the required generalized stress--strain data can be obtained from microstructured material responses in a practical scenario.
+However, the study~\cite{ulloa2024} considered synthetic datasets for proof-of-concept simulations, leaving the open question of whether the required generalized stress--strain data can be obtained from microstructured material responses in a practical scenario.
 The present work aims to fill this gap through a data-driven procedure for generalized material data identification, as described in section~\ref{sec:DDI}.